-Every Reserve captain and captain-select, unless scheduled for retirement, is technically in play for each assignment season.
-The primary candidate pool consists of Reserve captains and captains-select who:
+Every Reserve commander and commander-select, unless scheduled for retirement, is technically in play for each assignment season.
+The primary candidate pool consists of Reserve commanders and commanders-select who:

-- are tour complete; - will change Reserve Component Category (RCC) to SELRES; - are filling positions in which a paygrade mismatch exists between member and billet; - are in unbudgeted or reprogrammed positions;

-- are projected to be released from active duty (including Reserve captains and captains-select who are serving on long-term ADOS); - are in billets with more than one member assigned.
+- are tour complete; - will change Reserve Component Category (RCC) to SELRES; - are filling positions in which a paygrade mismatch exists between member and billet; - are in unbudgeted or reprogrammed positions; - are projected to be released from active duty (including Reserve Commanders and commanders-select who are serving on long-term ADOS); and - are in billets with more than one member assigned.

-Our intent is to transfer only tour complete O-6s, unless Service needs dictate otherwise.
+Our intent is to transfer only tour complete O-5s, unless Service needs dictate otherwise.
 As such, if you are tour complete, you will receive PCS orders, even if the assignment panel elects to extend you or transfer you to the IRR.
 If you're not tour complete but you screen for command or request to go in play (and are approved), you may be reassigned and your billet will be shopped.
-If you're a Reserve captain-select serving in a SELRES O-5 billet and not tour complete, you are normally more susceptible to an early transfer than a person already in an O-6 billet, unless you are a sitting commanding officer.
+If you're a Reserve Commander-select serving in a SELRES O-4 billet and not tour complete, you are normally more susceptible to an early transfer than a person already in an O-5 billet, unless you are a sitting commanding officer.